vinesh178/livekit-voice-ai-agent-setup/README.md

 4. Install the LiveKit SDK

-If you’re using macOS, you can install the LiveKit CLI via Homebrew:
+If you're using macOS, you can install the LiveKit CLI via Homebrew:

 ```bash
 brew install livekit-cli # MacOS